5 Star Review

 Dr. Sameer Jhavar, a radiation oncologist at Baylor Scott & White Medical Center, believes an EPP can help certain patients.
 “It all depends on the patient selection,” says Dr. Jhavar.
 “In the right patient population, [the EPP] can be done safely and effectively and provide survival hope.”

-You may be eligible for an extrapleural pneumonectomy if you’re in good overall health and your doctor believes you can recover from potential complications.
+You may be eligible for an extrapleural pneumonectomy for mesothelioma if your doctor believes you can recover from possible complications.
+You should also be in good overall health.
 Eligibility is limited if you have the sarcomatoid cell type, late-stage cancer or certain preexisting conditions.
 Talk with a mesothelioma surgeon to determine if you meet the criteria.

 EPP Eligibility Criteria